johanschwemmer8-gif/studio/src/app/retailer-mvp/retail-media-network/README.md

 -   **Collection Path**: `/adCampaigns`
 -   **Document ID**: Auto-generated unique ID for each campaign.

-Each document in this collection represents a single advertising campaign.

 ### Document Fields

 | Field Name          | Type        | Description                                                              |